ewascatalog/ewascatalog2/in-house-ewas/readme.md

 __NOTE__ There are 2 steps before using the scripts:

 1. GEO data need to be extracted.
-This was done using [geograbi](https://github.com/yousefi138/geograbi) and can be found here:
+This was done using [geograbi](https://github.com/yousefi138/geograbi).
 2. The data need to be manually asssessed to see whether they are suitable for the catalog and saved.

-The review spreadsheet can be found here:
+These data can be found in the geo rdsf space: /projects/MRC-IEU/research/projects/ieu2/p5/020/working

 * GEO data are assessed using __geo_phenotype_sorting.R__ (__BC__)
 * The methylation data that will be used will need to be moved over from the RDSF to the bluecrystal space